leehach/gis-programming/docs/assignments_and_grading.md

 * Keep in mind that unlike the `print` function, the `file.write` method does not end with a newline!
 Thus, you have to add `"\n"` yourself for every write operation that you want to end with a newline.
 If you want a write operation to be followed by a blank line, you have to add ***two*** newlines (`"\n\n"`) at the end.
 * There are many ways to build a text string in Python.
 I strongly recommend that you use f-strings.
 It has been demonstrated repeatedly in class, so you should have the most practice with it.
 * The `Describe` object has different attributes depending on the type of spatial data.
 Checking the `dataType` will give you a clue as to what attributes to expect, or use the `hasattr` function as described above.
-* Remember to use the `from future` imports.
-In particular, make sure to use Python 3 style `print`ing if you have any `print` output in your script.
 * Remember to start small.
 Your first step should be a script that runs without errors even if it doesn't do very much!
 Assigning variable names, or stubbing a function that doesn't do anything is a good start.
 You can build up the script largely following the flow of the assignment.
 That is, first output names of workspaces.
 When that is working, *then* try to output spatial layer (file) names.
 When that is working, *then* try to output spatial layer characteristics.
 Make sure that each new addition generates working code before moving on to the next step.